GunnarFarneback/LocalPackageServer.jl/README.md

 $ JULIA_PKG_SERVER=http://localhost:8000 julia
 ```

-In order to add your registry through the package server, you need to do
+In order to add your registry through the package server, for Julia
+1.4 you need to do
 ```
 using Pkg
 pkg"registry add UUID"
 ```
 where `UUID` is the UUID of your local registry.

-For Julia 1.5 you won't need to specify the UUID;
+For Julia 1.5 and later you won't need to specify the UUID;
 ```
 using Pkg
 pkg"registry add"